sst/guide/_chapters/create-a-new-reactjs-app.md

 If you switch over to your terminal, you will notice that your changes are being deployed.

 {%info%}
 You’ll need to have `sst dev` running for this to happen.
-If you had previously stopped it, then running `pnpm sst dev` will deploy your changes again.
+If you had previously stopped it, then running `npx sst dev` will deploy your changes again.
 {%endinfo%}

 ```bash